A - Z Waste Guide

 Cans

 Aluminium and metal drinks cans can be recycled in the internal NTU Mixed Recycling bins.
-These are found throughout the University in all buildings, alongside the Non Recyclable Waste bins.
-Please ensure that cans are empty, and preferably rinsed out, before recycling.
+These are found throughout the University in all buildings.
+Please ensure that cans are empty and clean before recycling.

 Cardboard

-Cardboard can be recycling in the 'Mixed Recycling' bins.
+Cardboard can be recycled in the 'Mixed Recycling' bins.

 Clinical Waste

-Clinical waste must be stored in locked containers and is disposed of via the University's specialist waste contractor, PHS.
-Sharps bins are located around the university and can be used for small, one-off items such as broken glass, needles, etc. If you have an item that needs to be disposed of in a sharps bin please contact the Sustainability Team who can advise on how to deal with the waste.
+Clinical waste must be stored in locked containers and disposed of via the University's specialist waste contractor, PHS.
+Sharps bins are located around the university and can be used for small, one-off items such as broken glass, needles, etc. If you have an item that needs to be disposed of in a sharps bin please contact the Sustainability Team for further guidance.

-Sanitary / hygiene bins are dealt with by Cleaning Services.
+Sanitary and hygiene bins are managed by Cleaning Services.
 If you have any queries about these bins please contact the Cleaning Services Manager.

 Clothing